 Dr Xiyu Shi

-Lecturer and Programme Director, Institute for Digital Technologies
+Senior Lecturer and Programme Director, Institute for Digital Technologies

 Xiyu is a leading researcher and consultant with specialist knowledge of digital signal processing, cybersecurity, and machine learning.

-Dr Xiyu Shi is a Lecturer in Digital Technologies and the Programme Director for MSc Digital Innovation Management in the Institute for Digital Technologies (IDT).
+Dr Xiyu Shi is a Senior Lecturer in Digital Technologies and the Programme Director for MSc Digital Innovation Management in the Institute for Digital Technologies (IDT).
 He joined Loughborough University London first as a Research Fellow in October 2014 and then was appointed as a Lecturer in Digital Technology in October 2017.

 He is a leading researcher and consultant with specialist knowledge of digital signal processing, communication networks, cybersecurity and machine learning.
 Since 2000, he has been a major contributor to several high-profile international collaboration projects which have shaped the future of networked media.
 These projects, including CLOUDSCREEN, BATS, ROMEO, DIOMEDES, BROADWAN, FullSpeed, EMBRACE, Guardian Angel, and Secure Voice, were funded by the EU’s FP5/6/7 programmes, EPSRC and the industry.
 His work in these projects focused on the development and implementation of algorithms for voice/audio coding, multimedia networking and security over fixed and wireless communication systems.

-Since assumed the duties as a lecturer in digital technologies, he has led and/or contributed significantly to the curriculum development of MSc Digital Design Innovation, MSc Cyber Security and Data Analytics, MSc Mobile Communication Systems, and MSc Digital Creative Media.
+Since assumed the duties as a lecturer and senior lecturer in digital technologies, he has led and/or contributed significantly to the curriculum development of MSc Digital Design Innovation, MSc Cyber Security and Data Analytics, MSc Mobile Communication Systems, and MSc Digital Creative Media.
 He is the module leader for Applied Cryptography, Information System Security, Internet of Things and Applications, Advanced 3D Media Environments, and Introduction to Digital Technologies.
 His teaching portfolio also includes Multimedia Over Networks, Media Processing, and Digital Technologies for Market Analysis.

 His research interests include privacy, cybersecurity, explainable AI, deep learning and voice/audio signal processing.
 As Co-Investigator (CI), he is the recipient of one EPSRC grant in the area of post-quantum user privacy protection for future self-managed digital healthcare services, and an industry grant in immersive voice and audio coding for 5G mobile communication systems.
 In close collaboration with industry partners, his PGR team works in deep machine learning algorithms and their engineering applications, specifically in explainable AI, generative adversarial network, and multi-agent reinforcement learning with applications in cyber security, communication systems, and autonomous driving.